UniversalDependencies/docs/_naq/index.md

 * There are several cases of multiword-tokens (clitics):

     * Subject person-gender-number markers are placed in the second position in clauses.
 If something other than the subject root is in the first place, and the subject person-gender-number marker is non-syllabic, then the subject person-gender-number marker is written together with the previous word, but they are two separate words.
-Example: _Tsîb = xawe + s_ "but she."
+Example: _Xawes = xawe + s_ "but she".

     * In coordinate conjunctions, an additional conjunction contracted with a person-gender-number marker is sometimes added.
-For example, _tsîra = tsî + ra_ "and they."
+For example, _tsîra = tsî + ra_ "and they".

     * Clause nominalization (usually _s_, but could be other person-gender-number markers) is written right after the clause without a whitespace and can take the oblique suffix _-a_.
-For example, _ǁgoesa = ǁgoe + sa_ "lying down."
+For example, _ǁgoesa = ǁgoe + sa_ "lying down".

     * Some subordinate clause markers (_se_ for clause of manner, _ga_ for clause of purpose, _o_ "when/if") are written at the end of the clause without a whitespace in between.